danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ### 1.4 Contributions

-This work makes the following contributions:

-- **First comprehensive academic analysis** of block explorer architecture
-- **Systematic classification framework** based on five technical dimensions
-- **Comparative analysis** of 12 major block explorers
-- **Social impact assessment** of transparency and democratization
-- **Future research directions** and innovation opportunities
+This research contributes to the field in several ways.
+We provide what we believe is the first academic analysis of block explorer architecture, proposing a classification framework based on five technical dimensions.
+We also conducted a comparative analysis of 12 major block explorers and assessed the social impact of transparency tools.
+Additionally, we outline directions for future research and potential innovations in this area.

 ## 2. Related Work

 ### 2.1 Blockchain Data Visualization

 Previous research has focused primarily on blockchain data analysis and visualization techniques.
-Zheng et al. (2018) conducted a comprehensive survey of blockchain challenges and opportunities, identifying data visualization as a critical component for user adoption.
-Casino et al. (2019) provided a systematic literature review of blockchain-based applications, highlighting the importance of user interfaces in blockchain systems.
-However, limited attention has been paid to the infrastructure that enables these visualizations - specifically, block explorers.
+Zheng et al. (2018) surveyed blockchain challenges and opportunities, identifying data visualization as important for user adoption.
+Casino et al. (2019) reviewed blockchain-based applications, noting the significance of user interfaces in blockchain systems.
+However, researchers have paid little attention to the infrastructure enabling these visualizations - specifically, block explorers.

 ### 2.2 Web3 User Interfaces

-Research on Web3 user interfaces has emphasized wallet design and dApp interfaces, but block explorers have received minimal academic attention despite their critical role in user education and verification.
-The gap in literature is particularly evident in the lack of systematic analysis of how users interact with blockchain data through explorer interfaces.
+Research on Web3 user interfaces has emphasized wallet design and dApp interfaces, but block explorers have received minimal academic attention despite being essential for user education and verification.
+This gap is most apparent in the absence of systematic analysis examining how users interact with blockchain data through explorer interfaces.

 ### 2.3 Blockchain Transparency and Trust